nathansperinde/Attrition-Analysis/README.md

 # Employee Attrition Analysis

-This project analyzes employee attrition using Python, combining exploratory data analysis, statistical methods, feature selection strategies, machine learning models and model interpretability techniques.
+This project analyzes employee attrition using Python, combining exploratory data analysis, statistical methods, feature selection strategies, Logistic Regression modeling and model interpretability techniques.

-The main goal is to identify patterns associated with employee turnover and compare predictive models capable of estimating the probability of attrition.
+The main goal is to identify patterns associated with employee turnover and evaluate Logistic Regression approaches capable of estimating the probability of attrition.

 ## Project Overview

 Employee attrition is an important organizational issue because it can affect productivity, hiring costs, team stability and long-term workforce planning.

-This project follows a structured data science workflow, starting with exploratory and statistical analysis, followed by variable selection, model comparison, cross-validation, hyperparameter tuning, threshold optimization and model interpretation.
+This project follows a structured data science workflow, starting with exploratory and statistical analysis, followed by variable selection, Logistic Regression model comparison, cross-validation, hyperparameter tuning, threshold optimization and model interpretation.

 The project is still under development.
 The final model refinement, final interpretation of the results and business-oriented insights are not yet completed.